Jurassic Park (1994)

 - Light Gun Game: Again, the latter two games.

-- Mix-and-Match Critters: The Carnotaurus in The Lost World is a Chameleon-saur.
-To be fair, though, it had the same ability in the novel.
+- Mix-and-Match Critters: The Carnotaurus in The Lost World is a Chameleon-saur, an ability it had in the novel.
 It even has chameleon-like eyes!

 - Rail Shooter: Literally with the first game.